CHAPTER 3: MIND

 This argument is most effective with beings such as Joe who’s physical and behavioral features are very close to mine.
 The more features Joe and I have in common, the more compelling the conclusion becomes.
 Animal scientists, though, sometimes use a similar argument to show that animals like Fido are conscious.
-Fido’s brain construction and nervous system is very similar to mine; he exhibits similar signs of being in pain that I do; he also shows signs of emotions such as joy, sorrow and emotional bonding like I do.
+Fido’s brain construction and nervous system is very similar to mine.
+He exhibits similar signs of being in pain that I do.
+He also shows signs of emotions such as joy, sorrow and emotional bonding like I do.
 The closer Fido’s physical and behavioral features are to mine, the more justified we are in concluding that Fido is conscious.
 On the other hand, the fewer features an animal has in common with me, the more strained the argument from analogy becomes.
 For example, the argument wouldn’t work well with an earthworm which has physical and behavioral features that are very distant from mine.

-The argument from analogy might also work with robots: the more human-like they become in their capacities to process information and interact with the world, the more we may seriously entertain the possibility that they are conscious.
-But whether we’re talking about humans, animals or robots, the argument from analogy can never show with absolute certainty that the other being in question is conscious.
-The fact still remains that I am only ever directly acquainted with my own consciousness, and never anyone else’s.
+The argument from analogy might also work with robots: the more human-like they become in their capacities to process information and interact with the world, the more we may entertain the possibility that they are conscious.
+But whether we are talking about humans, animals or robots, the argument from analogy can never show with absolute certainty that the other being in question is conscious.
+The fact remains that I am only ever directly acquainted with my own consciousness, and never anyone else’s.
 That being so, the best I can ever do is speculate about the existence of other minds with varying degrees of confidence.

 B. PERSONAL IDENTITY

 The body criterion does not assume that your identity rests within your specific material substance, such as the specific atoms that make up your body at this exact moment.
-Most of the physical components within your body will in fact be replaced over time as when you regularly shed skin.
-What's important, though, is the underlying physical structure of your body that remains the same.
+Most of the physical components within your body will in fact be replaced over time such as when you regularly shed skin.
+What is important, though, is the underlying physical structure of your body that remains the same.
 As the atoms within your body come and go, your body retains a consistent structural form that is central to your identity.

 The first of these is reincarnation, the view that one’s present life is followed by a series of new lives in new physical bodies.
 Upon the death of my present physical body, my identity moves on and takes residence in the body of a newborn baby.
 When this new body grows old and dies, my identity moves on to yet another, and the cycle continues.
-One Hindu religious text compares it to people changing clothes: “As a person throws off worn-out garments and takes new ones, so too the dweller in the body throws off worn-out bodies and enters into others that are new.”
+One Hindu religious text compares it to people changing clothes: “As a person throws off worn-out garments and takes new ones, so too the dweller in the body throws off worn-out bodies and enters into others that are new” (Bhagavad Gita, 2.22).
 Life after death, then, is a series of extensions of my present life right here on earth, not a relocation of my identity to some higher heavenly realm.
 The question for us is this: as my identity migrates from one body to another, is my identity preserved?
 Right off, it is clear that reincarnation fails the body criterion: none of the physical structure of my old body is preserved in the new one.
-In fact the structure of the two bodies couldn't be any more different.
+In fact the structure of the two bodies could not be any more different.
 They are born of completely different parents, so there is no DNA commonality.
 In my second body I might be of an entirely different race, gender, and body build.
 Some versions of reincarnation maintain that I might even come back in the body of an animal.
 In any case, neither I nor anyone else would be able to identify me on the basis of my new body.
 The story is much the same when we turn to the mind criterion.
-In my new body, I'll have completely new memories, a different set of dispositions, and no real way of knowing who I was in my previous life.
-The only aspect of my mind that might carry over would be my consciousness: the "I" that's aware of the world.
+In my new body, I will have completely new memories, a different set of dispositions, and no real way of knowing who I was in my previous life.
+The only aspect of my mind that might carry over would be my consciousness: the "I" that is aware of the world.
 In every other respect, though, I am a completely new person.
 Reincarnation, it seems, is not a good mechanism for retaining our identities in a meaningful way.